 There’s a 1 inch (25.4mm) TFT LCD panel on-board.
 This is not color.
 Rather, it can display 16 shades of grey on a multicolored background.
 The combination makes the screen stand out beautifully.
 Lily doesn’t have any physical buttons so you interact with it purely via the touch display.

 Under the hood you get the usuals which include an accelerometer, heart rate sensor and SpO2, but no built-in GPS or altimeter.
 Battery life is around 5 days.

 A useful add-on is an emergency help function.
 If in need, it allows you to transmit your location to pre-defined contacts.

-Samsung released both the first and second generation of Watch Active last year.
+Samsung released both the first and second generation of Watch Active in 2020.
 Watch Active 2 comes with a fresh new look, design and size options, ECG sensors, an LTE variant and more.